-Authority Content comes centre stage.
+Authority Content comes center stage.

-Poor quality content no longer cuts it.
+Poor-quality content no longer cuts it.
 Authority Content writing styles own the centre stage with the new algorithm update where the quality of content, information, and value creation is evaluated.
 Keyword stuffing is totally out of the window.
 In fact, any possibility of stuffed keywords that are out of context gets your rank pushed back much further.

 You can’t backlink blindly.

 Even good backlinks can’t save you if your content is of poor quality.
 If your content falls too short in covering substantial points or, in general, in quality, you’re already out of the game.
 This doesn’t mean backlinking is not important anymore.
-Only that Google can now evaluate if your content quality is proportional to the quality of backlinks.
+Only Google can now evaluate if your content quality is proportional to the quality of backlinks.

 The EAT Ranking Factor

 This is the most significant one to keep your eyes out for!
 E.A.T is short for Expertise, Authority, & Trust.